PascalW24/Flashcard-quiz-system/README.md

 ---
 **Problem**

   Around 15.4 million people learn German as a foreign language worldwide.
-Many people struggle with memorizing vocabulary, which leads to slower learning progress, mental frustration and poor progress overview.
+Many people struggle with memorizing vocabulary, which leads to slower learning progress, mental frustration, and a poor progress overview.

 ---